 Best Race Shoes

 With every competition for which you run, the real reward is the moment that you cross the finish line.
 But let’s face it- you really want to cross that finish before anyone else.
 In order to do that, you need to train in such a way that you can increase your speed as well as your stamina.
-While there are a lot of training regimes that will help you achieve that goal, another thing that you need to look at it your footwear.
-If you are wearing heavy, boxy trainers that have deep treads and are designed for all terrain- you might want to look at a pair of trainers that are designed to help improve your times.
+While there are a lot of training regimes that will help you achieve that goal, another thing that you need to look at your footwear.

-This type of gear is generally designed to be incredibly lightweight so that it feels like you are wearing nothing at all, but it should also give you a good deal of support on the full extent of your gait to keep your body in alignment as you push yourself to achieve your best times.
-We have done our research to find the best trainers on the market to wear for your next competition.
-With the proper gear, a positive attitude, and a lot of training, there is nothing stopping you from taking home that first place prize.
+This type of footwear is generally designed to be incredibly lightweight so that it feels like you are wearing nothing at all, but it will also give you a good deal of support on the full extent of your gait to keep your body in alignment as you push yourself to achieve your best times.

 As we mentioned earlier- the style is what makes this trainer a little bit unique.
 While many of the others host a short design that sits low on the ankle- the Cruz is actually a high top.
 This might seem counterintuitive when you are striving for maximum flexibility, but the way that it is cut out will not hinder your movement.
 It is offered in a myriad of colors- but never anything flashy.
 All the colors offered in neutral, solid colors that are a little bit darker than one would expect in a trainer.